Wupb/HellDivers-Voice/Readme.md

 Helldivers Voice is an AutoHotKey script for activating Helldivers strategems via speech macro.
 This is powered by Microsoft Speech Platform through [evilC/HotVoice](https://github.com/evilC/HotVoice/).

+Helldivers 2 support is provisionary as it is not fully tested and some strategems are still missing.

 # Installation
 1. Get this repository
     * Download and extract [master.zip](https://github.com/Wupb/HellDivers-Voice/archive/refs/heads/master.zip)